-MDMH staff reviews a representative sample of requests for recertification.
-100% of Initial and Change Request PSSs are reviewed by MDMH staff.
+MDMH staff reviews all initial and recertification requests.
+Change Request PSSs resulting in an increase or addition in amount/type of service are reviewed by MDMH staff.
 Documentation of MDMH's action is maintained in LTSS.
 The State has immediate access to all MDMH actions and can review documentation used to make decisions at any time.